 Excellence in Service

 Every bank employee will strive for excellence in service to customers, fellow employees, and the community.
 Excellence in service shall mean courteous assistance, prompt, effective and efficient handling of transactions and requests, and thorough product knowledge.

 The Bank and its employees will be outstanding corporate citizens, by giving back to the communities we serve, with our time, expertise and financial resources.

-Broadway's CRA Information can be reviewed at any of our offices.
+City First Bank's CRA Information can be reviewed at any of our offices.